-Creepy Twins: Hikaru and Kaoru.
-Often eerily reminiscent of (siamese cat pair) Si and Am from Lady and the Tramp.
-Also more reminiscent of the twins from The Shining... just watch their childhood/coming-of-age episode!
-Less so in the manga.
+Creepy Twins: Hikaru and Kaoru are often eerily reminiscent of (siamese cat pair) Si and Am from Lady and the Tramp.
+They're more reminiscent of the twins from The Shining... just watch their childhood/coming-of-age episode!
+It's less so in the manga.

 Crossdresser: Played with until its stitching ruptured.
 It's played straight with Ranka and Haruhi, subverted with Benibara, parodied/played for laughs with the host boys (consider that they are thoroughly bishounen and would have no trouble looking like girls in the average anime) and Kasanoda, and (shockingly) played somewhat seriously when Ranka appears without having shaved or made himself up.
 Oh, and lampshaded when the girls of Ouran talk about how much they'd love to see Haruhi-kun in girls' clothing.
 Way too much fun.

-Cute Bookworm: Haruhi.
-Although we rarely see her read, it's often mentioned it's what she used to spend most of her time doing, and occasionally still does as soon a she gets her break from the Host Club.
+Cute Bookworm: Although we rarely see Haruhi read, it's often mentioned it's what she used to spend most of her time doing, and occasionally still does as soon a she gets her break from the Host Club.

 Dark Is Not Evil: Everything about Nekozawa is ridiculously "dark".
 He lives in a dark Gothic mansion, wears a black cloak, listens to ominous, creepy music, deals with the occult, is surrounded by black roses and even his maid and butler look like vampiric murderers.
 He's actually a pretty nice guy.

 The rest of the Host Club get in Paper Thin Disguises to peep on Haruhi's dates with Hikaru and Tamaki.

 They save Haruhi from the Zuka Club and saves her and Tamaki's date.